yapjoonsiong/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: Simply transfer your data.json file to the data folder of the operating system that you plan to use NoCap on.
+**A**: Simply transfer your data.json file to the data subfolder of another NoCap application.

 > **WARNING**: Replacing data.json file in another NoCap folder results in the  existing data being erased!